 The mixed control team organization is suitable for large team sizes.
 The democratic arrangement at the senior engineers level is used to decompose the problem into small parts.
 Each democratic set-up at the programmer level attempts to find solution to a single part.
 This team attempts to find solution to a single part.
-This team attempts to find solution to a single part.
-This team attempts attempts to find solution to a single part.
-This team attempts to find solution to a single part.
 This team structure is extremely popular and is being used in many software development companies.